Premium Bank

 • research - heuristic evaluation 2

-Moderated usability testing was really helpful to examine the mobile experience from Landing page, through to Application form (first data capture) and User dashboard (mortgage options).
-The research focuses on a sample of participants that covers both customers and stakeholders.
+Moderated usability testing was highly valuable in evaluating the mobile experience end to end, from the landing page through the application form (initial data capture) and into the user dashboard (mortgage options).
+The participant sample included both customers and stakeholders.

 • research - moderated usability testing